linkspreed/linkspreed.com/Special_Works.md

 # 11.09.2022
+ - We are now getting the servers, code and databases ready for the launch of version 4.1.3. 🚀🧡

+# 11.09.2022
  - We are now finishing our work on version 4.1.3 of Linkspreed, Seedspreed and ForJu.
  - The bugs from version 4.1.2 have been successfully fixed.